-A key objective of the project is to determine the optimum silvicultural regime to produce the best quality timber.
+A key objective of the project was to determine the optimum silvicultural regime to produce the best quality timber.
 Particular attention must be paid to the first 6 m of stem (the first log) as this is the most economically important log.
-This is being ascertained through an integrated series of studies on shaping, tending and thinning of broadleaves.
-The specific objectives are:
+This was ascertained through an integrated series of studies on shaping, tending and thinning of broadleaves.

 Provisional shaping protocols have been produced for ash, oak, sycamore and beech.